Convex polytopes in restricted point sets in $\mathbb{R}^d$: Introduction

 \begin{question} Given a positive integer $n$, let $N = N(n)$ be the smallest positive integer such that every $N$-point set $P$ in general position in the plane contains an $n$-point convex independent set.
 Does $N$ exist?
 If so, how big is $N(n)$? \end{question}

 In \cite{erdos_szekeres}, Erd\H{o}s and Szekeres proved the existence of $N$ by showing $N(n) \le \binom{2n-4}{n-2}+1$ via what is now well-known as the \emph{cup-cap argument}.
-They also conjectured that $N(n) = 2^{n-2}+1$ in the same paper.
+They also proved in the same paper that $N(n) \ge 2^{n-2}+1$ and conjectured that this is sharp.
 This conjecture remains unsolved, with the best known upper bound $N(n) \le 2^{n(1+o(1))}$ due to Suk in \cite{suk}.
 Various generalizations and variations on \Cref{ques:es} have been studied over the years.
 For an extensive survey on the Erd\H{o}s--Szekeres problem, see \cite{morris_soltan}.
+A recent notable result is due to Pohoata and Zakharov \cite{pohoata_zakharov}, showing a bound of the form $2^{o(n)}$ for the analogous problem in $3$ dimensions.

 Define the \emph{normalized diameter} of a finite set $P\subset \R^d$ as

 where $|a-b|$ denotes the Euclidean distance between points $a$ and $b$ in $\R^d$.
 In this paper we study the following variant of \Cref{ques:es}: